-NCBI (National Coalition Building Institute) at the High School and Middle School; Leadership Training at the High School; Gardening Projects – Farnsworth Middle School; Senior citizen/student collaboration at various schools; Pine Bush project; Guilderland YMCA/GCC; Summer Enrichment Programs with the Town of Guilderland; PTA/PTSA; Parent Education; Natural Helpers, and Sources of Strength.
+NCBI (National Coalition Building Institute) at the High School and Middle School; Leadership Training at the High School; Gardening Projects – Farnsworth Middle School; Senior citizen/student collaboration at various schools; Pine Bush project; Guilderland YMCA/GCC; Summer Enrichment Programs with the Town of Guilderland; PTA/PTSA; Parent Education; Natural Helpers, and Sources of Strength

-At the town level, the district has participated in a number of initiatives.
+At the town level the district has participated in a number of initiatives.
 Guilderland Police School Resource Officers are in our schools and work closely with administrators.

 Community Notification Plan

 The Community Notification Plan is a multi-stepped procedure to notify the community of any changes in the normal operation of the school buildings.
-Attached is the media notification used by the Superintendent or the designee, and the media sources used.
+Attached is the media notification used by the Superintendent or his designee, and the media sources used.

 Site-based procedures include phone, email polling procedures, school notification systems, media notification guidelines and special requirements for public notification whenever other emergency service agencies are involved.
 The district has a Communication Specialist on staff, through BOCES.
 This person assists with notifications and community outreach.